We take security seriously so instead of shipping our own crypto we simply use proven military grade technology for our firmware updates.

 signature (where the signature is in a separate file).

-The server expects a detached signature for update.bin
+The server expects a detached signature for update.bin but if we instead send

 a self-contained signed message, gpg will think that we’re trying to verify the

-contents of that file and ignore update.bin
+contents of that file and ignore update.bin.
+The Current firmware command

 conveniently sends back exactly that.